Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Hybrid Imitation Learning: Combining Offline Trajectory-wise and Interactive State-wise Annotations

-\paragraph{The MDP construction and simulation results.} We now sketch our construction of MDP $\Mcal$. $\Mcal$ has an episode length $H \geq 50$, $H = \Omega(\log(S))$ and action space of cardinality greater than $10H$.
+\paragraph{The MDP construction and simulation results.} We now sketch our construction of MDP $\Mcal$. $\Mcal$ has an episode length $H = \Omega(\log(S))$ and action space of size greater than $10H$.
 For each state, one of the actions is taken by the expert; the rest are ``wrong'' actions.
-We illustrate $\Mcal$'s state space on the left of Figure~\ref{fig:mdp_design}; specifically, it consists of the following subsets: \begin{itemize} \item Expert ideal states $\mathbf{E}$, where $|\mathbf{E}| = N_0$: this can model for example, the agent driving stably on the edge of a cliff~\cite{ross2011reduction}, where any incorrect action transitions the agent to the unrecoverable absorbing state set $\mathbf{B}:= \{\mathbf{b}\}$ (e.g., falling off the cliff).
+We illustrate $\Mcal$'s state space on the left of Figure~\ref{fig:mdp_design}; specifically, it consists of the following subsets: \begin{itemize}[itemsep=0pt] \item Unrecoverable state $\mathbf{B} := \cbr{ \mathbf{b} }$: a special absorbing state that is unrecoverable by any action (dead).

+\item Expert ideal states $\mathbf{E}$, where $|\mathbf{E}| = N_0$: this can model for example, an autonomous driving agent driving stably on the edge of a cliff~\cite{ross2011reduction}, where any incorrect action transitions the agent to the unrecoverable state $\mathbf{b}$ (e.g., car falling off the cliff).
 Taking the expert action keeps the agent in $\mathbf{E}$ with high probability $(1 - \beta)$, and with a small probability $\beta$, moves the agent to $\mathbf{E'}$ (e.g., a safe slope).